-- The Amendment No. 1 to the Quarterly Report on Form 10-Q/A of GAN Limited (the "Company") for the quarter ended June 30, 2021 (the "Report") fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- The Quarterly Report on Form 10-Q of GAN Limited (the "Company") for the quarter ended June 30, 2021 (the "Report") fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - · the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: April 15, 2022 /s/ DERMOT S. SMURFIT
+Date: August 16, 2021 /s/ DERMOT S. SMURFIT